supratikmahato/reflecta/README.md

 pnpm install
 ```

-### Creating a Docker Postgresql database for development
+### Creating a Docker PostgreSQL database for development

 At the root of the repository, run the following command: